2b-t/myactuator_rmd/ReadMe.md

 $ pip3 install .
 ```

 This will use the `setup.py` to invoke CMake and install the bindings as a C++ library.
-If you want to remove them again simply invoke `$ pip3 uninstall myactuator_rmd`.
+If you want to remove them again simply invoke `$ pip3 uninstall myactuator-rmd-py`.